alierum/alierum.github.io/README.md

 XBreeding.
 The RUST farmer's assistant
 ======================================

+Program to calculate crossbreadings between your clones inside the game RUST of FacePunch.
 Copy the genes of your clones, select the desired result, and press CALCULATE.
+It can be used with Hemp, Corn, Pumpkins, and the recently added berries.
+Since it is implemented in JavaScript, there is no need of installing any software in your system.

 Try it at: [https://alierum.github.io/](https://alierum.github.io/).